maxwellkonnaris/biowzrd/README.md

 2. run binary file obtainstudyaccessions.sh
    - this will give you a list of all of the run accessions in the bioproject
 3. run binary file downloadingfastqcleaned.sh
-4. Alternatively, if you want the raw fastq files.
+4. Alternatively, if you want/have access to the raw fastq files.
 I've created a web scraper that works with the same output from obtainstudyaccessions.sh.
 First create a conda environment:
 ```bash
 conda create -n sra_downloader -y
 conda activate sra_downloader